 Cheshire West and Chester Local Authority Safeguarding Adult Process or call 0300 123 8 123

 Flinthsire Social Services Local Authority Safeguarding Adult Process or call 01352 702000

 If you are visiting the Countess and need some reasonable adjustments made to enable your access to our service then it may be helpful to let us know what they are in case these haven't been shared at your point of referral.
 This can be done in a number of ways...

-For patients with a Learning Disability CWP have developed a Health passport that gathers together all relevant information to support us provide you with the correct care and support.
+For patients with a Learning Disability a Hospital Passport gathers together all relevant information to support us provide you with the correct care and support.
 This can be accessed by clicking here.
 You can also present us with your own healthcare passport.

 For patients with Autism the National Autistic Society has produced this Autism specific Health Passport which can be accessed here.

 For patients with Dementia the National Ahlzheimer's Society makes a bespoke health passport available to provide guidance for anyone wanting to provide support that meets a Dementia sufferes needs.
 This can be accessed by clicking here.